fahaddd-git/KubaGame/README.md

-# portfolio-project
+# KubaGame
+### (also known as Akiba or Traboulet)

-Write a class named KubaGame for playing a board game called Kuba.
+A class called KubaGame for playing a board game called Kuba.
 You can see the rules [here](https://sites.google.com/site/boardandpieces/list-of-games/kuba).
 A video resource to watch this game rules is [here](https://www.youtube.com/watch?v=XglqkfzsXYc).

 Game ends when a player wins.
 A players wins by pushing off and capturing seven neutral red stones or by pushing off all of the opposing stones.
 A player who has no legal moves available has lost the game.